With Slack, Tyro makes payment processing a breeze for small businesses

 Seamlessly shifting to remote work in Slack

-Thanks to their proficiency in Slack, Tyro employees continued to move forward despite the coronavirus pandemic.
-‘We were very lucky to have Slack’, Kersten says.
-‘I think a lot of other businesses were scrambling to test and find tools, but our transition wasn’t bumpy at all.
-The platform and foundation were there.’
+Thanks to their proficiency in Slack, Tyro employees continued to move forward in spite of the coronavirus pandemic.
+“We were very lucky to have Slack,” Kersten says.
+“I think a lot of other businesses were scrambling to test and find tools, but our transition wasn’t bumpy at all.
+The platform and foundation were there.”

-Tyro uses its #general channel to broadcast company-wide communications, gauge employee sentiment and answer questions.
+#general channel to broadcast company wide communications, gauge employee sentiment and answer questions.
 The channel also provides a platform for employees to ask questions and allows everyone to see the answers.
-‘Since Covid-19 hit, we rely on Slack to provide regular, transparent and clear communication that helps keep everyone informed and quell any concerns they have’, Mandanas says.
+“Since Covid-19 hit, we rely on Slack to provide regular, transparent and clear communication that helps keep everyone informed and quell any concerns they have,” Mandanas says.

 Moving from a walk-up culture to Slack channels